-MODEC Senegal Executives to Speak at MSGBC Oil, Gas & Power 2025
+MODEC Senegal Executives To Speak At MSGBC Oil, Gas & Power 2025

-MODEC Senegal plays a central role in the Sangomar fiel– development – which achieved first o–l in June 2024 – operated by global energy company Woodside Energy, with particip’tion from Senegal’s national oil company Petrosen.
-The field, located approximately 100km south of Dakar in water depths of around 780 meters’ represents Senegal’s entry into commercial oil production.
+MODEC Senegal plays a central role in the Sangomar field development – which achieved first oil in June 2024 – operated by global energy company Woodside Energy, with participation from Senegal's national oil company Petrosen.
+The field, located approximately 100km south of Dakar in water depths of around 780 meters, represents Senegal's entry into commercial oil production.
 The first development phase targets approximately 230 million barrels of crude oil.

 MODEC contribution also includes the supply of a complex external turret mooring system through engineering consultant SOFEC, offshore commissioning and ongoing operations and maintenance managed locally by MODEC Senegal.
 The operation and maintenance operation has an initial duration of 10 years, with the potential for extension.

-During this yea’’s event, both executives will be well-positioned to discuss MODEC Sene’al’s local content initiatives, highlighting training programs, skills development and employment opportunities for Senegalese professionals.
-Partnerships with firms such as Axess Group are helping build local engineering capabilities to support the Sangomar project and future offshore developments in Sen gal.
+During this year's event, both executives will be well-positioned to discuss MODEC Senegal's local content initiatives, highlighting training programs, skills development and employment opportunities for Senegalese professionals.
+Partnerships with firms such as Axess Group are helping build local engineering capabilities to support the Sangomar project and future offshore developments in Senegal.

-Their participation at this ye’r’s edit–on – taking place in Dakar on December–8-10 – is set to provide insights into’Senegal’s first offshore oil development and the operational, technical and local content strategies underpinning th project.

-Explore opportunities, foster partnerships and stay at the forefront of the M’GBC region’s oil, gas and power sector.
-Visit to secure your participation at the MSGBC Oil, Gas & Power 2025 conference.
-To sponsor or participate as a delegate, please contact ....
+“MODEC Senegal's participation at MSGBC Oil, Gas & Power 2025 highlights the region's growing offshore oil sector and showcases world-class operational expertise.
+Attendees will gain valuable insights into Senegal's first offshore development, including technical, operational and local content strategies,” states Sandra Jeque, Events and Project Director, Energy Capital & Power.

 Legal Disclaimer: